jgurnett/SEO/README.md

 # SEO
-ITo keep track of SEO rankings
+To keep track of SEO rankings

 ## Dependencies
 * openpyxl